JamesMaroney/dropbox-js/README.md

 ```

-The values for `apiFunction` are exactly as documented in the official Dropbox API documentation.
-Likewise, the `apiArguments` accepted are the same as documented on that page.
+The values for `apiFunction` and `apiArguments` are exactly as documented in the official Dropbox API documentation.

 `handlers` can either be a single function (assumed to be `onComplete` equivalent), or an object of functions.
 Currently supported: `onComplete`, `onError`, `onDownloadProgress` and `onUploadProgress`(for browsers which support it)<br />
 `onComplete` receives the JSON API response, the response payload, and a reference to the XMLHttpRequest object.<br />